python/typeshed/CONTRIBUTING.md

 negatives (no errors for wrong code) over false positives (type errors for correct code).
 In addition, even for private objects a type checker can be helpful in pointing out that an incorrect type was used.

+### What to do when a project's documentation and implementation disagree

+Type stubs are meant to be external type annotations for a given library.
+While they are useful documentation in its own merit, they augment the project's concrete implementation, not the project's documentation.
+Whenever you find them disagreeing, model the type information after the actual implementation and file an issue on the project's tracker to fix their documentation.

+### Stub versioning

+You can use checks
+like `if sys.version_info >= (3, 8):` to denote new functionality introduced
+in a given Python version or solve type differences.
+When doing so, only use one-tuples or two-tuples.
+Because of this, if a given functionality was introduced in, say, Python 3.7.4, your check:

+* should be expressed as `if sys.version_info >= (3, 7):`
+* should NOT be expressed as `if sys.version_info >= (3, 7, 4):`
+* should NOT be expressed as `if sys.version_info >= (3, 8):`

+When your stub contains if statements for different Python versions, always put the code for the most recent Python version first.

 ### Incomplete stubs